TeamHypersomnia/Hypersomnia/docs/pages/docs/setups/editor_command.md

     - Slightly less determinism.
         - If the author has done undo and then redo, their further actions and recordings might result in a different cosmos than if they would have stayed on the current change.
     - Unacceptable memory and processing performance.
 3. (Chosen approach) **With each command, store the bytes of both the new and the old value.
-If part of sensitive common state, or if part of a synchronized component, [reinfer](reinference).**
+If part of associated common state, or if part of a synchronized component, [reinfer](reinference).**
     - Even less determinism, but the problem is solvable or tolerable equally well as in 2.
         - If the author has jumped once 10 commands back, their further actions and recordings might result in a different cosmos than if they would have just repeated undo ten times.
         - Solved if both redos and undos are reinferred completely.